 The entrance fee for Glacier National Park varies depending on the season and the type of pass.
 Here are the current fees as of the date of this article:

-• 7-Day Pass: $35 per vehicle, $30 per motorcycle, and $20 per individual (hiker or cyclist).
+- 7-Day Pass: $35 per vehicle, $30 per motorcycle, and $20 per individual (hiker or cyclist).

-• Annual Pass: $70 for the Glacier National Park Annual Pass.
+- Annual Pass: $70 for the Glacier National Park Annual Pass.

 My wife is 65 years old so we have the “America The Beautiful” senior pass.
-It’s an $80 one time fee and we get in to most national parks for free.
+It’s an $80 one-time fee and we get into most national parks for free.
 I’ll leave the link at the end of this article for the pass website.

 Essential Photography Equipment